Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Proof of Section 4: deriving the Nash equilibrium

-To derive the lemma we need to do the same calculations as in the previous case (see Appendix \ref{appendix:proofLemma5}) but now the distribution of the highest bid of the competition $G_\beta$ depends on $\beta$.
+\end{lemma} \begin{proof} To derive the lemma we need to do the same calculations as in the previous case but now the distribution of the highest bid of the competition $G_\beta$ depends on $\beta$.
 In the case of $K$ symmetric bidders with the same value distributions $F$, we have

 The last result follows by plugging-in these expressions in the corresponding equations. \end{proof}